 Located on the north side of the Thames across from Kew Gardens, the location is easy to spot with its recognizable 60 metre high tower (easily seen from the M4).
 The museum and location is also an anchor point on the European Route of Industrial Heritage, which is a network of the most important industrial sites in Europe.
 It is the only anchor point in London.
 To learn more about the ERIH see http://www.erih.net/index.php

 History: The pumping station began operation in 1838.
 It was expanded over the years as the demand for water grew.
 By 1900 there were seven steam engines in operation in the works.
-Diesel motors were added along with the fuel drain in 1934 and soon afterwards electric pumps were installed.
+Diesel motors were added in 1934 and soon afterwards electric pumps were installed.
 These made the steam engines outdated and in 1942 they were decommissioned.
 It was closed in 1944 when newer facilities replaced it.
 In 1973 work began to restore the facilities and in 1975 the waterworks reopened as a museum.

 Railway: The onsite railway was used for transporting coal from barges on the Thames to the boiler houses.
 The museum has two restored steam trains that run on the narrow gauge railway during the summer.
 While the trains were obtained from offsite, they are similar to the original locomotives that were used here.